Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Hydrate with water based or oil free gel to keep hydrated without shine.

-Use blotting paper mid day to soak up sweat and oil.
+Use blotting paper midday to soak up sweat and oil.

 Apply niacinamide and sunscreen to support strength and clarity.